Community Environmental Health and Justice Program

 - promoting dialogue and collaborative problem-solving in government and private sector decision-making and use of government information.

-Using Environmental Laws and Alternative Dispute Resolution to Address Environmental Justice: This project helps grassroots community organization leaders understand how they can use the non-litigation opportunities, rules and tools provided by environmental laws and alternative dispute resolution (ELADR) to achieve environmental justice (EJ).
-The project enhances the ability of community residents to address their local environmental and public health issues by working collaboratively with community organizations, NGOs, the private sector and government.
+Using Environmental Laws and Alternative Dispute Resolution to Address Environmental Justice: This project has helped grassroots community organization leaders understand how they can use the non-litigation opportunities, rules and tools provided by environmental laws and alternative dispute resolution (ELADR) to achieve environmental justice (EJ).

-The Community Environmental Law Initiative: Initiated in 1994, this project is a partnership between ELI and the Southwest Network for Environmental and Economic Justice.
-The project works to demystify environmental law, providing workshops and other educational resources to communities in the Southwestern and Western U.S. and in Northern Mexico.
-The goal of the project is to provide information to help grassroots activists participate in law and policy decisions and processes that affect the environment and health of their communities.
+The Community Environmental Law Initiative: Initiated in 1994, this partnership between ELI and the Southwest Network for Environmental and Economic Justice worked to demystify environmental law, providing workshops and other educational resources in the southwestern U.S. and northern Mexico to help grassroots activists participate in law and policy decisions and processes that affect communities.